Sierra Leone signs free roaming MoU with Guinea, Liberia and Cote d’Ivoire

 The CEO of the Telecommunications Regulatory Authority of Guinea (ARPT), Antigou Cherif described the One Area Network initiative as a fulfillment of the African unification dream promulgated by past leaders of the continent.

-Sierra Leone, Guinea, Liberia and Ivory Coast have identified focal persons to expedite the process and a ninety-day timeline agreed upon for the implementation of the initiative.
+Sierra Leone, Guinea, Liberia and Ivory Coast have identified focal persons to expedite the free roaming process, and a ninety-day timeline agreed upon for the implementation of the initiative.

 As the idea of regional integration resonates across ECOWAS member countries, telecoms regulatory bodies are becoming increasingly interested in developing partnerships to improve their domestic operations as well as ensuring their citizens enjoy the unique experience of roaming without exorbitant service charges being levied upon them.